Google Cloud integration

 images: ["eu.gcr.io/${PROJECT_ID}/sinergym:latest"]

-Builds the image (using cache if available)
+Builds the image (using the cache if available).

-Pushes the built image to the Container Registry
+Pushes the built image to the Container Registry.

 Makes the container public within the Container Registry.

+Do not confuse the options section at the end of the file with the virtual machine configuration.
 Google Cloud uses a helper VM to build everything mentioned above.
-We use this YAML file to
+We use this YAML file to upgrade our container because the PROJECT_ID

-Cloud SDK, so its value is your current project in the Google Cloud global configuration.
+environment variable is defined by the Google Cloud SDK, so its value corresponds to your current project in the Google Cloud global configuration.

 Warning